 3. Pay attention.
 Friends and family are often the first to recognize the warning signs of suicide and can take the first steps toward helping an at-risk individual find help.
 In fact, four out of five suicide deaths are preceded by warning signs (America’s Health Rankings).
 Learn more about what to keep an eye out for in Preventing Suicide: Risk Factors & Warning Signs.
 If you are faced with a situation where someone you know needs help, know how to take immediate and effective action with these tips from Inspired to Make Healthy Choices: Suicide Prevention.

-If you need help for your child, yourself or someone else, the Suicide Prevention Lifeline provides 24/7, free and confidential support for people in distress, prevention and crisis resources for you or your loved ones, and best practices for professionals at 1-800-273-8255 or suicidepreventionlifeline.org.
+If you need help for your child, yourself or someone else, the 988 Suicide & Crisis Lifeline provides 24/7, free and confidential support for people in distress, prevention and crisis resources for you or your loved ones, and best practices for professionals by calling or texting 988 or chatting at 988Lifeline.org.